bkroggel/wttr/README.md

 - [x] makes use of the DarkSky API with a global coverage of nearly any location
 - [x] allows you to add multiple location without adding more and more bloat to your screen
 - [x] displays not just the current weather situation but also the forecast for upcoming days
-- [x] all loaded weather forecasts get stored on the local machine so even your internet connection fails the Wttr widget still will display the last available information
+- [x] loaded weather forecast gets stored on the local machine so even if your internet connection fails the Wttr widget will still display the last available information
 - [x] customizable so you can easily set your desired language, unit or color preferences

 **Important information:**